Belfast Hills Partnership

 This has brought new levels of problems such as litter, fly-tipping and damage to footpaths, but also a major rise in people’s awareness of how precious our outdoor resources are, and a desire to get involved in looking after the hills.

-Belfast Hills Partnership has always had a very healthy volunteer programme ever since the early days of our Landscape Partnership Scheme.
+Has always had a very healthy volunteer programme ever since the early days of our Landscape Partnership Scheme.
 For years people from far and wide have been giving us their time to help us manage a range of issues on sites across the hills.

 In exchange for their hard labour, time and effort in planting trees and hedges, digging out ponds, maintaining paths, collecting seeds, tackling invasive species etc., our volunteers have a great time outdoors with plenty of craic and sense of a community team.
 There is also the satisfaction in a good job well done and fantastic views over Belfast, Lough Neagh, even over to Scotland on a clear day.